 - For cancer patients who have had tumors and chemotherapy, LLLT is not advised.

-- Tattoos on the head will prevent any hair from regrowing in that area.
+- Tattoo Designs on the head will prevent any hair from regrowing in that area.

 Laser Treatment Cost